Koushal Kishor Mishra: Cow dung cake 'training'

-In February 2022, a video was posted on twitter by the Dean, Faculty of Social Science (Mishra), with caption "Students learning the skill of making Upla from cow dung".
+In February 2022, a video was posted on Twitter by the Dean, Faculty of Social Science (Mishra), with caption "Students learning the skill of making Upla from cow dung".
 In the video posted by Mishra's official account, he was seen sitting among students of the Integrated Village Development Centre at a workshop on the subject.
-This drew flak from social media users as the art of making Upla from cow dung has already been prevalent in the rural parts of India, and as they criticized the "wasteful expenditure" of taxpayer's money on "futile deeds".
+This drew flak from social media users as the art of making Upla from cow dung has already been prevalent in the rural parts of India, and as they criticized the "wasteful expenditure" of taxpayers' money on "futile deeds".

 On 11 February 2022, Sanghmitra Maurya, BJP, the ruling party's Member of Parliament raised in Lok Sabha to question and condemn this conduct of K.K.
 Mishra, without naming him, as per parliamentary rules.
 She also demanded action against him.

 Nita Ambani Professorship

 In March 2021, a controversy stirred when some local media reported quoting Koushal Kishor Mishra that Nita Ambani shall be joining the Banaras Hindu University as a visiting professor.
 However, as the news gained popularity, Nita Ambani's Reliance Industries issued a press statement saying that they have not received any such proposal, nor any such decision has been made.
 Simultaneously, Banaras Hindu University's Public Relations Office issued a press release denying local news reports.
-It was later clarified by Kosuhal Kishor Mishra, with evidence of communication with the Reliance Industries that a proposal in this regard was indeed sent from his office, i.e. the Office of Dean.
+It was later clarified by Koushal Kishor Mishra, with evidence of communication with the Reliance Industries that a proposal in this regard was indeed sent from his office, i.e. the Office of Dean.

 Ravish Kumar's Allegations

-In February 2019, Mishra was accused by journalist Ravish Kumar for allegedly publishing his and others' mobile number publicly on social media with a malicious intention.
-In his facebook post, Koushal Kishor Mishra had shared number and asked his followers to 'congratulate them' for being 'anti-India'.
+In February 2019, Mishra was accused by journalist Ravish Kumar of allegedly publishing his and others' mobile number publicly on social media with a malicious intention.
+In his Facebook post, Koushal Kishor Mishra had shared number and asked his followers to 'congratulate them' for being 'anti-India'.

 GST in Kautilya's Arthashashtra

 In 2017, Mishra introduced a question in postgraduate semester examination asking students to write an essay on the nature of GST in Kautilya's Arthashastra.
-This was objected by some students and public, however, Mishra defended himself by saying "So what if these are not in the textbook?
+This was objected to by some students and public, however, Mishra defended himself by saying "So what if these are not in the textbook?
 Isn’t it our job to find newer ways to teach?"